 So here are five steps for how to boost conversions through important incremental changes we made to this particular account.

 First things first, you must set up your campaigns correctly.
 By this, I mean structuring your account into logical campaigns to give you more control over your budgets, ad scheduling, and geo-targeting.
 Plus, a logical campaign structure will make it easier for you to monitor performance across the account.

 For example, in our case study, the business provides appliance repair services for washing machines, dryers, refrigerators, freezers, ovens, stoves, and dishwashers.
 Knowing this, you might be thinking you should create campaigns for each service.
 And that’s a great idea!

 A good rule of thumb is to create different campaigns for each service you offer.
 Again, this will give you more control to allocate your marketing budget to specific services.
 Plus, you may want to use different ad scheduling and different targeting per service.

 Before we move on, it’s important to note that campaign structure can change over time.
-For example, over time you may want to create a separate campaign for all of your top performing keywords for a particular service.
-This would allow you to allocate the majority of your budget to keywords you already know perform best, while limiting your budget on keywords you want to test.
+For example, over time you may want to create a separate campaign for all of your top-performing keywords for a particular service.
+This would allow you to allocate the majority of your budget to keywords you already know perform best while limiting your budget spent on keywords you want to test.